sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 == Availability of Sage 9.2 and installation help ==

 Sage 9.2 has not been released yet.
 The first release candidate, 9.2.rc0, has been tagged on 2020-10-05.
 See [[https://groups.google.com/forum/#!forum/sage-release|sage-release]] for announcements of beta versions and release candidates.
+We hope that Sage 9.2 will be ready before the [[https://wiki.sagemath.org/days110|Global Virtual Sage Days 110]], October 29-30, 2020.

  * See [[https://groups.google.com/forum/#!forum/sage-devel|sage-devel]] for development discussions.